 Related videos:

-The Chamber of Commerce of the Republic of Cuba and the Association of Importers of the Republic of Korea (KOIMA) signed a commercial collaboration agreement in Seoul, as published by the Cuban Chamber of Commerce on its Facebook profile.
+The Chamber of Commerce of the Republic of Cuba and the Association of Importers of the Republic of Korea (KOIMA) signed a commercial collaboration agreement in Seoul, as reported by the Cuban Chamber of Commerce on its Facebook profile.

-The Cuban institution described the event as "an important step in bilateral relations," whose "main goal" is "the promotion of Cuban exportable goods in the Asian country, opening the doors to mutual and closer collaboration."
+The Cuban institution described the event as "an important step in bilateral relations," whose "main goal" is "the promotion of Cuban exportable products in the Asian country, opening the doors to mutual and closer collaboration."

 Who signed the agreement?